Tanzania Opposition Holds First Rally Since Ban Lifted - UrduPoint

 Tanzania Opposition Holds First Rally Since Ban Lifted

-Tanzania's main opposition party held Saturday its first political rally since a ban imposed in 2016 was lifted, raising hopes of increased political freedom in the East African nation
+Tanzania's main opposition party held Saturday its first mass rally since the lifting of a ban imposed in 2016, raising hopes the government is committed to increased political freedom in the East African nation

-Mwanza, Tanzania, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2023 ) :Tanzania's main opposition party held Saturday its first political rally since a ban imposed in 2016 was lifted, raising hopes of increased political freedom in the East African nation.
+Mwanza, Tanzania, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2023 ) :Tanzania's main opposition party held Saturday its first mass rally since the lifting of a ban imposed in 2016, raising hopes the government is committed to increased political freedom in the East African nation.

 "It was not easy after those seven years of banning political meetings," the director for communications and foreign affairs for the Chadema party, Jon Mrema, told cheering supporters.